Nairobi is the capital city of Kenya in East Africa and was the first stop on our 3 week trip to Africa over Christmas in 2018.

 The cultural show in the large atrium showcased the various tribes dancing and music.
 It was nice to watch but after about the 5th tribe we were tired and were ready to head back to the hotel.

 We also had lunch here which also seemed popular with locals.
 As vegetarians, there were not a lot of options on the menu but we managed to get some good cheese sandwiches and a nice cold local beer.

 Our driver took us to this terrible crocodile farm (Nairobi Mamba Village) it seemed popular with locals but the condition the animals were kept in looked cruel and dirty and made me feel uncomfortable.

 Our driver also took us to a souvenir shop, you can buy the same items at any store in Kenya or Tanzania for that matter so it was nothing special.
 We aren’t big souvenir buyers so I the place did nothing for us.
 We also suspected our drive was not so pleased that we didn’t buy anything.

 Intrepid meet up

-We had to come prepared to this meeting with all our vaccination and travel insurance information, a must for any traveler in Africa.
-We were briefed on the journey to come which was exciting and got to meet our fellow travelers.
+We had to come prepared for this meeting with all our vaccination and travel insurance information, a must for any traveller in Africa.
+We were briefed on the journey to come which was exciting and got to meet our fellow travellers.

-- Taxi from airport to hotel near central Nairobi – $26 USD
+- Taxi from airport to our hotel near central Nairobi – $26 USD

 - Private taxi for the day – $100 USD